WajihaTahir/WajihaTahir/README.md

 Driven by a relentless curiosity for technology, I have immersed myself in learning the latest web development technologies and programming languages. <br>

 I am curious and eager to learn new tech stacks.
-I am proficient in HTML, CSS, TypeScript, JavaScript, and have experience with frameworks like React, NextJS and Node.js.
+I am proficient in HTML, CSS, TypeScript, JavaScript, and have experience with frameworks like React, NextJS and Node.js along with MongoDb and Firebase.
 I am well-prepared to contribute to the dynamic field of full-stack development.
 ##
 <h2>👧🏻 About Me</h2><br>
 🏠 Currently living in Berlin and shifting my career towards full-stack development. <br>